Brown Willy

-Brown Willy (possibly from Cornish Bronn Wennili meaning "hill of swallows" or from Cornish Bronn Ewhella meaning "highest hill") is a hill in Cornwall, United Kingdom.
+Brown Willy (Bronn Wennili, meaning "hill of swallows") is a hill in Cornwall, United Kingdom.
 The summit, at 1378 ft above sea level, is the highest point of Bodmin Moor and of Cornwall as a whole.
 It is about 2+1/2 mi northwest of Bolventor and 4 mi southeast of Camelford.
 The hill has a variable appearance that depends on the vantage point from which it is seen.
 It bears the conical appearance of a sugarloaf from the north but widens into a long multi-peaked crest from closer range.

 Toponymy

 The first part of the hill's name is a common Brythonic element meaning "breast, pap; hill-side, slope, breast (of hill)", which is frequent in Welsh placenames.
 The Cornish historian and language expert Henry Jenner suggested that the name came from a corruption of the Cornish words bronn ughella/ewhella meaning "highest hill", as it is the highest point of Bodmin Moor and of Cornwall.
 The highest hill in Devon has the similar name, High Willhays which falls in line with this theory.
 In 1988, toponymist Oliver Padel has put forward the alternative suggestion, that he suggests, could be from 'Bronn Wennili' which translates as 'Hill of Swallows'.